All Episodes

 I'm seven or eight years old.

-Now I realize that's terribly insensitive, and it's not the way things are in America today, and I realize that I have spoken out of turn.
+Now, I realize that's terribly insensitive, and it's not the way things are in America today.

-Uh today I I I realize I have been very hurtful with that comment and observation.
+Today, I realize I have been very hurtful with that comment and observation.

 And I know that that's not the way America is anymore.

-And now, the second sound bite, and we got a quick break.
+And now, the second soundbite, and we got a quick break.

-We know this in the perfect world.
+We know this ain't the perfect world.

-You say you have a barber shop.
+You say you have a barbershop.

-You know, every barber isn't good, it's a bad barber.
+You know, every barber isn't good.

 But that's the kind of way of the world.